JuliaArrays/StaticArrays.jl/README.md

 The package also provides some concrete static array types: `SVector`, `SMatrix` and `SArray`, which may be used as-is (or else embedded in your own type).
-Mutable versions `MVector`, `MMatrix` and `MArray` are also exported.
+Mutable versions `MVector`, `MMatrix` and `MArray` are also exported, as well as `SizedArray` for annotating standard `Array`s with static size information.
 Further, the abstract `FieldVector` can be used to make fast `StaticVector`s out of any uniform Julia "struct".

 ## Speed